ksubramz/gradunwarp/README.txt

  * Numpy (preferably, the latest)
  * Scipy (preferably, the latest)
  * Numpy devel package (to compile external modules written in C)
+ * nibabel (latest trunk, which has the MGH support)

 The installation of these in Ubuntu is as simple as
 ::